S3003183/SemWeb2020/README.md

 # WikiData music updater
 A tool for updating WikiData with data obtained from MusicBraiz ontology.
-The tool updates existing WikiData artists and songs their songs if entites already exist on WikiData.
-If artists or songs do not exist on WikiData, they are added to WikiData server.
+The tool updates existing WikiData artists and their songs if entites already exist on WikiData.
+If artists or songs do not exist on WikiData, they are added to WikiData.

 For artists the following properties are set:
 - `occupation` is set to be `musician (Q639669)`